-To illustrate the impact on wealth distributions of having access to financial knowledge, we compare what optimal wealth would be at retirement (age 65) in our baseline world where people can invest in financial knowledge, with an otherwise identical world where such investment is infeasible.
+To illustrate the impact of having access to financial knowledge on wealth distributions, we compare what optimal wealth would be at retirement (age 65) in our baseline world where people can invest in financial knowledge, with an otherwise identical world where such investment is infeasible.
 To this end, Figure 7 illustrates a scatter plot of simulated wealth targets given the two different environments, for individuals who face the same income shocks and initial conditions.
 If household wealth holdings were equivalent in the two scenarios, they would lie along the 45-degree line.
 Conversely, those appearing above the 45-degree line accumulate less wealth when they can invest in knowledge versus not, whereas those below the line do better given access to financial knowledge.
 The curved line gives a nonparametric plot of the median values of optimal wealth in the two scenarios.
-The figure provides visual confirmation of the fact that most consumers optimally accumulate more wealth when financial knowledge is available, since most values are below the line.
-Moreover, the distribution of the cloud of points indicates that having access to financial knowledge generates far more wealth heterogeneity than an economy without such a possibility.
+The distribution of the cloud of points indicates that having access to financial knowledge generates far more wealth heterogeneity than an economy without such a possibility.

 The figure provides an interesting perspective for assessing whether households are optimally prepared for retirement.
 For example, using a model similar to ours but without financial knowledge, SSK (2006) derived optimal wealth targets at the time of retirement.
-They then examined HRS data and concluded that close to 80 percent of American households accumulated sufficient wealth for retirement, while some 20 percent was under-prepared.
+They then examined HRS data and concluded that close to 80 percent of American households accumulated sufficient wealth for retirement, while some 20 percent were under-prepared.
 By contrast, the wealth distribution in our baseline model closely resembles that observed in the data, suggesting that some proportion of households does not achieve wealth targets as a result of imperfect knowledge.
 Nevertheless, this is optimal given the constraints they face.
 Moreover, those who might appear to be "ill-prepared" in our simulations are the less-educated and least financially knowledgeable, usually as a result of large income shocks experienced early in the life cycle.
 Again, this pattern conforms to our model's theoretical predictions.

 Table 3 offers a different perspective, namely a comparison of our baseline scenario key outcomes with those from a counterfactual where all consumers are endowed with perfect financial knowledge at the outset.
 In particular, we again simulate outcomes for individuals who face the same income shocks and initial conditions; the top panel replicates our baseline, while the lower panel endows everyone with complete financial knowledge when they enter the labor market.
 We compare these two outcomes using a welfare measure that evaluates the percentage change in permanent consumption that a consumer in our baseline would need in order to make him as well off as in the world with perfect knowledge.
-For high-school dropouts, the change in lifetime permanent consumption is around 1.9 percent, whereas for the two more educated groups, lifetime consumption would be 2.7 percent higher.27
+For high-school dropouts, the change in lifetime permanent consumption is around 1.9 percent, whereas for the two more educated groups, lifetime consumption would be 2.7 percent higher.